2020 Business & Family Footprint Calculations

 As a signatory of Climate Neutral Now, I have again completed my carbon footprint assessment and purchased requisite offsets – 61 tons.
 The differences between 2017 and 2018 are astounding and they’re not impressive: I tripled my negative impacts partially because I expanded the count to include my home and family footprint along with my business footprint, but also because I traveled much more for family reasons and for work during 2018.
 Flights are 50% of my impact.
 The first part of 2019 will reflect that somewhat, but I have taken steps to mitigate it before I offset it this time next year.

 To make improvements in 2019 over 2018 I have made some major changes and commitments.
-I relocated my home and work to the mainland to be with family, to enjoy a lower cost of living, and to reduce my footprint by 1.25 tons for every Hawaii trip avoided (at least six last year).
+I am relocating my home and work to the mainland to be with family, to enjoy a lower cost of living, and to reduce my footprint by 1.25 tons for every Hawaii trip avoided (at least six last year).
 And I avoid or chain my trips wherever possible to reduce the number of legs.
 (I also take as little as possible on the plane).

-Energy sources here in Washington State are 93% carbon free anyway, but I can purchase RECs to balance my total energy use anyway (clean or not) through the utility.
+Energy sources in Washington State are 93% carbon free anyway, but I can purchase RECs to balance my total energy use anyway (clean or not) through the utility.
 I do it because it invests in wind energy in the state.

 Other activities include continued use of a socially-responsible investment portfolio; using Lyft instead of Uber because they offset every trip; participating in Plastic Free July which always bleeds over to the rest of they year – giving me new skills and resources to further eliminate plastic; and this year, for the first time, buying into a CSA (since our apartment doesn’t have a garden), so the majority of our fruits and vegetables for these 20 weeks are from 12 miles away.
 Agriculture is such a huge impact, that I find this approach extremely effective and personally enjoyable.
 We know our farmer and his family, eat well and healthy, and learn new dishes.
 None of this is sacrifice; all of it becomes inherently joyful.